Passionate and companionate love: Temporal theory

 Companionate love is thought to build over time as a relationship progresses, but then decrease very slowly over the course of several decades.
-In the past, some have thought companionate love to be stable after it develops, but for example one study of new marriages found a decline after a 1-year period.
+There is some reason to think attachment takes about two years to develop.
+A study found that participants who had been in a relationship for about this long named their romantic partner as an attachment figure, while other participants named a parent.
+In the past, some have thought companionate love to be stable after it develops, but for example, one study of new marriages found a decline after a 1-year period.